egorhowell/Physics-Problems-In-Fortran/README.md

 # First Year Fortran Coursework
-These are my first year coding problems which were solved in Fortran.
-Many of these are very basic physics problems such as root finding and matrix operations.
+- These are my first year of university coding problems which were solved in Fortran.
+- Many of these are very basic physics problems such as root finding and matrix operations.
+- Feel free to look through the codes.